SheCanCODE-Backend-Devs/Stock-Management-Application/question.md

 # Introduction
 The **Stock Management Application**  is an application that helps a user to:
-1. Add items in the stock
+1. Add items to the stock
 2. Update existing items from the stock
 3. List available items in the stock
 4. Find specific items from the stock